You've found an area that we don't have tips for yet.

 That's it!
 You'll continue to get flight updates based on your Gmail and search history.

 Train Google to fetch your stuff

-Open the Google app and sign in to your Google Account.
+That’s it!
+Open up the Google app to get your updates.

 Celebrate your birthday with your very own Google doodle